scikit-optimize/scikit-optimize/CONDUCT.md

 communities, from research and education, to journalism, industry and beyond.

+The goal of scikit-optimize is to become the go to software for black box optimization, freely available to the reader and everyone else.
+As any other open source project, it requires a community of people who maintain and contribute to it.
+The quality of the project depends on the engagement and size of the community; thus you as a user of skopt directly benefit from creating positive environment that encourages people to contribute to the project.

+To ensure that we build the best possible environment for our community, we introduced this code of conduct.
+When these guidelines are not followed, it can be detrimental to the community, and in turn not beneficial to the users of scikit-optimize.

 Naturally, this implies diversity of ideas and perspectives on often complex problems.
 Disagreement and healthy discussion of conflicting viewpoints is
 welcome: the best solutions to hard problems rarely come from a single angle.